Days before launch, Obamacare website failed to handle even 500 users

 "We have not been successful in moving beyond 500 concurrent users filling applications" he said.
 "We must give ourselves the ability to work through these tuning issues."

-Hemant Sharma, a contractor with CGI Federal, the U.S. subsidiary of Canada's CGI Group Inc (GIBa.TO), which is helping to build the site, downplayed Nelson's concerns.
+Hemant Sharma, a contractor with CGI Federal, the U.S. subsidiary of Canada's CGI Group Inc, which is helping to build the site, downplayed Nelson's concerns.
 Sharma said adding additional servers would help performance.

 "The defects enumerated above are very typical in any performance test and part of the tuning exercise," Sharma wrote the team.